Using napari

 Installation

 Installing complex Python packages like napari can be difficult, especially as it and its dependencies evolve over time.
 We strongly recommend isolating your installation in an environment to manage this complexity.
-If you followed the quick start guide and already created a virtual environment to install the cryoet-data-portal package, you may be able to reuse that environment for installing napari.
+If you followed the quickstart guide and already created a virtual environment to install the cryoet-data-portal package, you may be able to reuse that environment for installing napari.

 However, many napari users and developers use the conda environment manager, so we recommend that here instead.
 Download and install miniconda and run the following commands to create and activate a conda environment.